uofmelectricboat/umeb.engin.umich.edu/README.md

 The CSV _subteam_ index to text mapping is at the top of the ```team.js``` file in the ```umeb/assets/js/``` directory.
 Update the ```subteams``` variable to make changes.

 BEWARE: updating this variable will affect how ```team.csv``` is read.
 When editing this variable, verify that the "Team" subpage loads as expected.
-If it does, update the CSV file to reflect your changes.
+If not, update the CSV file to reflect your changes.

+Note that subteams on the webpage are ordered by ```subteams```.

 ### Updating Leadership Contact Information